RIAEvangelist/js-message/README.md

 # js-message
-Normalized JS & JSON Message and event Protocol for node.js, react.js, websockets, rest api's, node-ipc, and any other protocol that might use a js object and or a JSON string.
+Normalized JS & JSON Message and event Protocol for node.js, vanilla.js (plain old javascript), react.js, websockets, rest api's, node-ipc, and any other protocol that might use a js object and or a JSON string.

 js-message allows for seamless conversion of JSON messages and events to JS objects for a normalized implementation on the server and in the client without needing to concern yourself with JSON intermediaries and custom parsers.